rantlabs/RANT/SAMPLE_QUERIES.md

 # Some sample queries
-Once you have an output file, open it up in your favorite editor or display it using unix more to take a look at your output.
+Once you have an output file, open it up in your favorite editor or display it using your favorite editor take a look at your output.
 You will quickly get an idea of what you may want to search.

 ### Display the number of connected interfaces on all of your devices